iShares Core MSCI Total International Stock ETF (IXUS): Complete Beginner's Guide

 What is iShares Core MSCI Total International Stock ETF?

 IXUS tracks the MSCI ACWI ex USA IMI Index, covering stocks from developed and emerging markets outside the United States across all market capitalizations.
-With over 4,000 holdings spanning Europe, Asia, Latin America, and beyond, it is a comprehensive one-stop fund for international equity exposure.
+With over 4,000 holdings spanning Europe, Asia, Latin America, and beyond, it is a detailed one-stop fund for international equity exposure.
 The low expense ratio makes it one of the most cost-effective ways to diversify beyond U.S. borders.

 IXUS is managed by BlackRock and has been available since 2012.
 With $35.0B in assets under management, it's a well-established fund with strong institutional backing.
 The fund charges an expense ratio of 0.07%, which means for every $10,000 you invest, you pay approximately $7 per year in management fees.